ITRS-Group/cordial/tools/geneos/docs/geneos_package.md

 # `geneos package` Subsystem Commands

-The `geneos package` commands help you manage Geneos software releases.
+The `geneos package` commands help you manage ITRS Geneos software releases.

 To download and unarchive releases use `geneos package install`.
 You can also install releases from files you have already downloaded.